nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 ### Listen for events

 Displaying a notification was the first step.
 Now we need to handle user interactions in the service worker (using the "Interaction API").
-Once the user has seen your notification they can either  *dismiss*  it or  *act on*  it.
+Once the user has seen your notification they can either  <em>*dismiss*</em>  it or  <em>*act on*</em>  it.

 #### The notificationclose event